Report-35

 Other filters to consider for Report-35

-- View a subset of your data using the filter Topmost place or Meter group.
+Use the filter Topmost place or Meter group.